MikeDigitize/Getting_Started_With_TDD/README.md

 ## Clean Up Time

 Our lottery object looks a bit messy after all that now though.
+We've got one method - `removeDuplicateNumbers` - on it that isn't even being used.
 Let's clean it up.

 ```javascript
 function getRandomNumberUpTo(max) {